 Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 System conditions that indicate when we should stop a chaos experiment in order to avoid negative impact to the users.
 Consider SLIs, SLAs, and SLOs when setting up abort conditions, and regularly review those conditions to confirm that your applications are safe throughout the experiment.
-Status Checks are a way to automate the evaluation of abort conditions during a Scenario.
+Health Checks are a way to automate the evaluation of abort conditions during a Scenario.

 - Where do dependencies exist within our system?